 If you want to add some extra punch to your dog's pest recipe, go with an extra five drops of lemon, lemongrass, eucalyptus, or geranium oil.
-I use geranium oil quite a bit because I find it very effective.
-In fact, I use it in my Dr. Mercola natural flea and tick products.
-If you have a dog who comes in contact with ticks, adding the extra punch of one of the essential oils I listed can be very beneficial.
+If you have a dog who comes in contact with ticks, adding the extra punch of one of the essential oils can be very beneficial.

-You can store your homemade pest deterrent in the fridge, which is what I do.
-Before my dogs head out in the morning, I mist them with it, being careful to avoid their eyes.
+You can store your homemade pest deterrent in the fridge.
+Before your dogs head out in the morning, mist them with it, being careful to avoid their eyes.
 The active ingredients, especially the oils in the recipe, dissipate in about four hours, so you may need to reapply it several times throughout the day.

-• For cats - My recipe for cats is very similar to the one for dogs.
-Mix 8 ounces of pure water with 4 ounces of organic, unfiltered apple cider vinegar, plus 10 drops of neem oil and 10 drops of catnip oil.
-Cats and essential oils can be tricky, so we want to leave essential oils out of the kitty recipe.
+• For cats - Mix 8 ounces of pure water with 4 ounces of organic, unfiltered apple cider vinegar, plus 10 drops of neem oil and 10 drops of catnip oil.
+Cats and essential oils can be tricky, so leave essential oils out of the kitty recipe.